Program of Studies 2023-2024 » Culinary Arts

 Prerequisite: Completion of Culinary Arts I

-College Credits: 3 Running Start College Credits are available through Nashua Community College.
+College Credits: 3 Early College Credits are available through Nashua Community College.

 Introduction to Culinary Arts 1836